What Is Professional Services in SaaS?

 While your product may be “self-serve” in theory, the reality is that for many B2B SaaS applications, especially those sold to mid-market and enterprise customers, software is not enough.

-2. Why Do Professional Services Exist?
+Why Do Professional Services Exist?

 Because most SaaS founders and investors are product people, they tend to view professional services as a “necessary evil”—a cost center to minimize.
 But the existence of professional services is a signal: It exists because there’s a gap between what your product can do and what your customer needs to succeed.

 The larger and more complex your customer’s business, the more likely they are to need professional services.
-You may wish this weren’t true—but your customer doesn’t care about your wishes.
+You may wish this weren’t true, but your customer doesn’t care about your wishes.
 They care about results.

-3. Key Examples of SaaS Professional Services
+What Are Key Examples of SaaS Professional Services?

 • Onboarding: Helping customers set up the system, configure key settings, and reach their first outcome.